AnPrudentia/Anima-Infinity-Public/HOW_ANIMA_THINKS.md

 surface: "losing control"
 pattern: overwhelm + pressure + instability

-This is not guessing.

 This is:

-> connecting current input to known structures

-> This is not guesswork.
+> Not guesswork.
 It is structured pattern matching against known internal models.